mbrooker/mbrooker-blog/_posts/2024-02-12-parameters.md

     const random = Math.random();
     for (let i = 1; i <= N; i++) {
         if (random <= cdf[i]) {
-            return i - 1; // Adjust if you want 0 to 20 range, otherwise it gives 1 to 20
+            return i - 1; // Adjust if you want 0 to N-1 range, otherwise it gives 1 to N
         }
     }
     return N - 1; // In case of rounding errors, return the last element